priya2093r/priya2093r/README.md

 ### 🌟 Featured Projects

 **Air Quality Doctor**
-> BLE device integrated big project for USA.
-Used to measure AQI and generate PDF reports for users using BLE device.
+> BLE device integrated in a big project for USA.
+Used to measure AQI of the environment and generate PDF reports for users using BLE device.

-**Foofie Bot App**
+**Foodie Bot App**
 > Developed for restaurants—a chat app enabling seamless communication between waiters and customers.

 ---